Law enforcement in the United Kingdom: Non-sworn persons

-In the United Kingdom, every person has limited powers of arrest if they see a crime being committed: at common law in Scotland, and in England and Wales if the crime is indictable – these are called "every person powers", commonly referred to as a "citizen's arrest".
+In the United Kingdom, every person has limited powers of arrest if they see a crime being committed: at common law in Scotland, and in England and Wales if the crime is indictable;– these are called "every person powers", commonly referred to as a citizen's arrest.
 In England and Wales, the vast majority of attested constables enjoy full powers of arrest and search as granted by the Police and Criminal Evidence Act 1984.
-For the purposes of this legislation, "constables" is defined to mean all police officers, irrespective of rank.
+For this legislation, constables are defined to mean all police officers, irrespective of rank.
 Although police officers have wide-ranging powers, they are still subject to the same laws as members of the public (aside from specific exemptions such as the carrying of firearms and certain road traffic legislation).
-There are additional legal restrictions placed on police officers such as the prohibitions on industrial action and on taking part in active politics.
+There are additional legal restrictions placed on police officers, such as the prohibitions on industrial action and on taking part in active politics.

-Jurisdictions and territories

-Every geographic place in the United Kingdom is defined in law as part of certain police area.
-In England and Wales this is currently defined in section1 of the Police Act 1996.
-A police area defines the geographic area for which a territorial police force is responsible for policing.
-This is different to legal jurisdiction (see below).
-Special police forces (such as the BTP) do not have police areas and ultimately the Chief Constable of a territorial police force is responsible for maintaining law and order throughout his/her police area even if, for example, BTP have a presence at railways stations within the police area.
-Scotland and Northern Ireland have national police forces (see below).

-In England, Police forces are funded by a combination of sources including central government and through the "police precept" tax levied as part of Council Tax which is charged by local governments.
-The local police force precept can be increased via referendum.
-Since 2013, police forces in England (and Wales) have been overseen by a directly elected Police and crime commissioner (PCC) who holds the force to account for the public.
-PCCs do not have operational control of the police force, with operational management of the police force the responsibility of the chief constable in most English police forces, although the equivalent position is referred to as commissioner in the London Metropolitan Police and the City of London Police.
-Administration of police matters is not generally affected by the Government of Wales Act 2006.